NOAA-OWP/RRASSLER/README.md

 appropriately serve those, would be a worthy task to undertake.
-The obvious extension of that, exposing the model cross sections with XYZ LINESTRING geometry as STAC items, is in theory what RRASSLER is accomplishing but the framework and analogous STAC deployment is less clear and could also be explored.
+The obvious extension of that, exposing the model cross sections with XYZ LINESTRING geometry as STAC items, is in theory what RRASSLER is accomplishing, but the framework and analogous STAC deployment is less clear and could also be explored.

+##### 2D RRASSLER

+Many of the same considerations, concerns, and hurdles experienced working with and manipulating 1D RAS data will be encountered as we move into 2D model accounting.
+While many of the technical advancements and standards make the accounting of 2D models a bit more theoretically straightforward; since most valuable and standardized 2D models come with an associated *.tif* file which is footprintable, and new model formats are provided as *.HDF*, which has cloud compatible characteristics and is being developed, the actual work of constructing the utility which would account for those models needs to be demonstrated.

 ### Dependencies